dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 If the above page shows up, then the server is installed correctly and is ready to process requests.
 In order to better integrate with your original service, and make the service more secure on the Internet, the next step is to configure the network environment - (set up a reverse proxy) - for it with the help of `IIS` .
 See [Configure Reverse Proxy Using IIS]({{site.selfhosted}}configurereverseproxyusingiis.html) on how to redirect requests sent to `https://www.yoursite.com/dls/*` to `https://127.0.0.1:48080/*`.

+> ABOUT `PsExec64.exe`
+>
+> `PsExec64.exe` is a powerful tool on windows, but it is also considered risky by antivirus software.
+>
+> Normally, DLS does not allow to start as administrator.
+However, in order to meet some simple needs, we allow the administrator to create another user to start DLS, which requires the use of `PsExec64.exe`.
+>
+> In the `NSSM` startup method described in this article, the startup user is `Local System Account`.
+Therefore, you can remove `win/bin/PsExec64.exe`.

 > NOTE
 >
 > "proxy" and "https" are only required if you use one of the following products: